 For additional information on approvals for specific entity types, refer to the following:

-Please note that USAC may review your technology plan for compliance with program rules and certifications.
+USAC may review your technology plan for compliance with program rules and certifications.

-USAC has also provided a list of tech plan questions to consider to help you prepare your technology plan.
+Read the list of tech plan questions to consider to help you prepare your technology plan.

-Once you have written your technology plan, if one is required, you can go to Step 2, Competitive Bidding, to learn how to file an FCC Form 470 and run an open and fair competitive bidding process.
+Once you have written your technology plan, if one is required, you can go on to Step 2, Competitive Bidding, to learn how to file an FCC Form 470 and run an open and fair competitive bidding process.